intrxx/Obsidian/Docs/EquipmentSystem.md

 You can also find a testable packaged game [here](https://github.com/intrxx/Obsidian/releases/tag/Equipment_System_v0.1.0).

-Most of the classes used in the Equipment System is cross used by described previously [Inventory System](https://github.com/intrxx/Obsidian/blob/main/Docs/InventoryItemsSystem.md).
+*Most of the classes used in the Equipment System is cross used by described previously [Inventory System](https://github.com/intrxx/Obsidian/blob/main/Docs/InventoryItemsSystem.md).
-I won't be mentioning these classes here, the serve pretty much the same role for these system.
+I won't be mentioning these classes here, they serve pretty much the same role for these system.*

 ![Equipment Showcase](https://github.com/intrxx/Obsidian/blob/main/Docs/Images/EquipmentSystem/EquipmentSystemShowcase.jpg)